SlicingDice/slicingdice-php/README.md

 ## Reference

 `SlicingDice` encapsulates logic for sending requests to the API.
-Its methods are thin layers around the [API endpoints](http://panel.slicingdice.com/docs/#api-details-api-endpoints), so their parameters and return values are JSON-like `Object` objects with the same syntax as the [API endpoints](http://panel.slicingdice.com/docs/#api-details-api-endpoints)
+Its methods are thin layers around the [API endpoints](https://docs.slicingdice.com/docs/api-details), so their parameters and return values are JSON-like `Object` objects with the same syntax as the [API endpoints](https://docs.slicingdice.com/docs/api-details)

 ### Attributes

-* `$key (array)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API.
+* `$key (array)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API.
 * `$timeout (int)` - Amount of time, in seconds, to wait for results for each request.

 ### Constructor

 `_construct($key, $usesTestEndpoint=false, $timeout=60)`
-* `$key (array)` - [API key](http://panel.slicingdice.com/docs/#api-details-api-connection-api-keys) to authenticate requests with the SlicingDice API.
+* `$key (array)` - [API key](https://docs.slicingdice.com/docs/api-keys) to authenticate requests with the SlicingDice API.
 * `$usesTestEndpoint=false (boolean)` - If false the client will send requests to production end-point, otherwise to tests end-point.
 * `$timeout (int)` - Amount of time, in seconds, to wait for results for each request.

 ### `getDatabase()`
 Get information about current database.
-This method corresponds to a [GET request at /database](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-database).
+This method corresponds to a `GET` request at `/database`.
+**IMPORTANT:** You can't make this request on `/test` end-point.

 #### Request example